Post-Race Blues – 10 Ways to Put the Blues Behind You

 Use this time to take on projects that you might have put off during your training cycle such as simple house projects.
 Plan some time for vacation or extra time spent with your family and friends.

 I love running, but it’s not the only sport I participate in.
 Finding additional ways to stay active besides running is important.
 You don’t want to sit around and do nothing.
 I spend a lot of time during the post-race phase, walking or easy hiking.
 Cycling or mountain biking could also be another sport to take on, especially if you want to move into triathlon events one day.

 Before your big race is over go ahead and have a calendar posted with your next race or training cycle dates clearly marked.
 You might even consider making multiple calendars and placing them in locations where you will see them multiple times a day, like a refrigerator or your office.

 Most importantly, remember that the post-race blues should only be temporary.
-If you find yourself feeling these blues hopefully this list will help you push through the down and out trenches a little quicker.Scott Morton is the author of, Beginner's Guide to Half Marathons: A Simple Step-By-Step Solution to Get You to the Finish Line in 12 Weeks!
+If you find yourself feeling these blues sneaking in on you, hopefully, this list will help push you through the down and out trenches a little quicker.Scott Morton is the author of, Beginner's Guide to Half Marathons: A Simple Step-By-Step Solution to Get You to the Finish Line in 12 Weeks!
 (Beginner To Finisher Book 3), which has become an Amazon International #1 bestseller.
-Scott specializes in helping new runners become injury free race finishers.
+Scott specializes in helping new runners become injury-free race finishers.
 He recently completed his 10 half marathon race.
 He is also an RRCA certified coach.